-Seasonal advice for autumn
+Animal welfare advice for autumn

-Keeping safe in the dark
+Keeping pets safe in the dark

-Deer on roads
+Animals on the roads

-Don't approach seals, or allow dogs or other animals to harass them as they can give a nasty bite!
-And, if a seal pup is scared into the water, it could be washed out to sea and become lost.
+September to December is the breeding season for grey seals.
+Pups are born with a fluffy white coat and don't enter the sea for the first two to three weeks.
+Don't approach a seal pup on its own, or allow dogs or other animals to harass them, as they can give a nasty bite - and if a seal pup is scared into the water, it could be washed out to sea and get lost.

 Fireworks and bonfires during the festive season